 For sake of description, we propose a specific mechanism for obtaining the Extended-Life criterion.
-Conceptually, each of the relatively thin canisters (1/2" to 5/8" thick) generally used today would be encapsulated by an additional "MELO Cask."
-We suggest that we consider the MELO cask be similar in design to the 3" thick canister proposed for YM, although we are open to discussion of the details.
-Key to the design is an "air gap" between the internal canister and the encapsulating MELO Cask, to be likely filled with dry pressurized helium, thereby creating a dry inert environment for the internal canister, eliminating oxygen and the corrosive effects of moisture.
-The pressure of the helium should be about the same as what is inside the canister, about 50 psi.
-Any leak could be easily detected just by sensing the gas pressure (described in more detail below).
+Conceptually, each of the relatively thin canisters (1/2" to 5/8" thick) generally used today would be encapsulated by an additional "MELO Cask", to form a dual-wall canister.
+We suggest that we consider the outside MELO cask be similar in design to the 3" thick canister proposed for YM, although we are open to discussion of the details.
+Key to the design is an "gas gap" between the internal canister and the encapsulating MELO Cask, to be likely filled with dry pressurized helium, thereby creating a dry inert environment for the internal canister, eliminating oxygen and the corrosive effects of moisture.
+The pressure of the helium should be about the same as what is inside the canister, about 50 psi (or more).
+Any leak to the outside environment could be easily detected just by sensing the gas pressure (described in more detail below).